Astragalus albens: Distribution

 It is endemic to San Bernardino County, California, where it is known from the northern slopes of the San Bernardino Mountains near the settlement of Cushenbury.
 Most of the plants are located in the woodland and scrub of the slopes between Big Bear in the mountains and Lucerne Valley in the Mojave Desert at the foot of the range.

 It grows in habitat rich in carbonate rock.
 It is a federally listed endangered species which is known from 30 to 50 populations.
 There are a total of about 7000 plants, fewer in drought years.

 Description

 Astragalus albens is an annual or perennial herb producing a prostrate mat of delicate stems coated densely in silvery hairs.
 The leaves are generally a few centimeters long and made up of several gray-green oval-shaped leaflets less than a centimeter long each.
 The inflorescence arises upright from the low patch of foliage and bears up to 14 pealike flowers.
 Each flower is dark-veined light to deep purple with a spot of white or light pink in the throat.

 The fruit is a legume pod between one and two centimeters long.
 It is roughly hairy and crescent-shaped, drying to a thick papery texture.

+Taxonomy

+In 1885 Edward Lee Greene scientifically described a new species in the Astragalus genus, naming it Astragalus albens.
+Together with its genus it is classified in the Fabaceae family and has no subspecies.
+It has one heterotypic synonym, Hamosa albens, published in 1927 by Per Axel Rydberg.